Pengxiang-Huang/Pengxiang-Huang.github.io/_pages/about.md

 -------
 🏀 I love sports, especially basketball, used to be a basketball player in college :) \\
 🏞️ I love hiking and other outdoor activities \\
-📖 Recent favorite book: "Thinking, Fast and Slow"
+📖 Recent favorite book: "Thinking, Fast and Slow" by Daniel Kahneman